AstarNetwork/builders-program/README.md

 ### Network and Fundraising support

 - We have access to a huge network of traditional / crypto investors, industry experts, blockchain mentors, exchanges, marketmakers etc. which we can link you up with to take your project to the next level.
-- A very unique feature of the Plasm / Shiden Network is dApps staking where developers can earn PLM / SDN tokens by developing and deploying applications.
+- A very unique feature of the Astar / Shiden Network is dApps staking where developers can earn PLM / SDN tokens by developing and deploying applications.
 These tokens can act as supplementary income for your team. **The better the performance of your dapp (determined by how many tokens are nominated to you), the more tokens you will receive from each block.** Please take a look at this [forum post](https://forum.plasmnet.io/t/faq-what-is-dapps-staking/1247) for a more detailed explanation.

 ### Marketing support